 Caffeine in the brain modifies the rhythm of sleep and wakefulness, affects cognitive processes and even mood.
-In moderate quantities, it produces great benefits, but its excess can bring adverse effects.
+It produces great benefits in moderate quantities but its excess can bring adverse effects.

 However, when coffee is consumed in very high volumes, it causes various problems.
-Also, another effect of caffeine on the brain is to generate dependence, so stop taking it gives rise to withdrawal symptoms.
+Also, another effect of caffeine on the brain is to generate dependence.
 Let’s take a closer look at the subject.

 Caffeine in the brain

-As is known, the active ingredient in coffee is caffeine, and this is a psychoactive substance.
+The active ingredient in coffee is caffeine and this is a psychoactive substance.
 In fact, it is the most widely used psychoactive in the world.
-It belongs to the alkaloid family, of which drugs such as morphine, nicotine or cocaine are also part.
+It belongs to the alkaloid family.
+Drugs such as morphine, nicotine or cocaine are also part in the family.

 The action of caffeine in the brain is very potent.
 From the neurobiological point of view, it modifies the state of consciousness, activating or increasing the level of alertness.
 It also affects cognitive processes and has psychological effects on mood.

-Since we wake up, and throughout the day, our body naturally produces a substance called adenosine.
+Since we wake up, our body naturally produces a substance called adenosine.
 This is responsible for the feeling of tiredness and leads us to feel sleepy at night.
 If we drink coffee, this process can be altered.

-Caffeine is an adenosine antagonist, which, put simply, means that one blocks the action of the other.
+Caffeine is an adenosine antagonist.
 The result is that we don’t feel sleepy or we don’t feel it at the right intensity.
-On the other hand, this interaction between caffeine and adenosine leads the pituitary to release hormones that will stimulate the adrenal glands to produce adrenaline.
+On the other hand, this interaction between caffeine and adenosine leads the pituitary to release hormones.
+It will stimulate the adrenal glands to produce adrenaline.

-Having caffeine in the brain, with basically blocked adenosine and increased adrenaline production, it is as if we are sending an alert message to the body.
-This leads to increased heart rate and more blood pumping, as well as more agitated breathing.
+The brain having caffeine basically blocked adenosine and increased adrenaline production.
+It is as if we are sending an alert message to the body.
+This leads to increase heart rate and more blood pumping as well as more agitated breathing.

 All this together makes us feel more anxious and irritable.
-Another additional effect is that caffeine prevents dopamine from being reabsorbed, a neurotransmitter that also affects our fatigue and rest process.
-Dopamine that is not reabsorbed increases its concentration, and that is partly the explanation that we become addicted to coffee.
+Another additional effect is that caffeine prevents dopamine from being reabsorbed.
+A neurotransmitter also affects our fatigue and rest process.
+Dopamine that is not reabsorbed increases its concentration.

 Caffeine affects the frontal lobes in the brain